huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Voice overs and Speech

-T2V models can be used on digital humans or avatars for entertainment purposes.
-For example an AI newscaster to deliver daily news or for a filmmaker to create a short film or a music video.
+Text-to-video models can be used to create an AI newscaster to deliver daily news, or for a film-maker to create a short film or a music video.

 ### Video summarization: